zlfn/cs451-assign/README.md

 cmake ..
 make
 ```
-* Note1: You may need to install FreeGLUT and GLEW using Homebrew
+* Note1: You may need to install GLEW using Homebrew
-* Note2: FreeGLUT with XQuartz explicitly supports **Immediate Mode** via a macOS legacy OpenGL context.
+* Note2: macOS legacy GLUT explicitly supports **Immediate Mode** via a macOS legacy OpenGL context.